What causes age-related memory loss?

 - Watch what you eat.
 Eat plenty of fruits and vegetables and drink green tea as these foods contain antioxidants in abundance, which can keep your brain cells from “rusting.”
 Foods rich in omega-3 fats (such as salmon, tuna, trout, walnuts, and flaxseed) are particularly good for your brain and memory.
 Eating too many calories, though, can increase your risk of developing memory loss or cognitive impairment.
 Also avoid saturated and trans fats, which can help your cholesterol levels and reduce your risk of stroke.

 - Manage stress.
 Cortisol, the stress hormone, damages the brain over time and can lead to memory problems.
-But even before that happens, stress causes memory difficulties in the moment.
-When you’re stressed out, you’re more likely to suffer memory lapses and have trouble learning and concentrating.
+But even before that happens, stress or anxiety can cause memory difficulties in the moment.
+When you’re stressed out or anxious, you’re more likely to suffer memory lapses and have trouble learning and concentrating.

 - Get plenty of sleep.
 Sleep is necessary for memory consolidation, the process of forming and storing new memories so you can retrieve them later.
 Sleep deprivation also reduces the growth of new neurons in the hippocampus and causes problems with memory, concentration, and decision-making.
 It can even lead to depression—another memory killer.